2024-2025 Academic Catalog

 MEE 431L.
 Multidisciplinary Design I. 2 Hours

 Application of engineering fundamentals to sponsored multidisciplinary-team design projects.
 In a combination of lecture and lab experiences, students learn the product realization process and project management.
 Product realization topics include idea generation, proposal development, design specifications, conceptualization and decision analysis.
 Project management topics include cost estimation and intellectual property management.
 Design projects progress to the proof of concept and prototype development stages.
-Prerequisites: MEE Students: EGM 303 and MEE 321, ECE students: ECE 304 or ECE 314.
+Prerequisites: MEE Students: EGM 303 and MEE 321, ECE students: ECE 303 and (ECE 304 or ECE 314).
 Corequisites: (MEE 344 or MEE 473 or MEE 456 or MEE 401 or MEE 409).

 MEE 432L.
 Multidisciplinary Design II.
 3 Hours

 One hour lecture and five hours of lab per week.
 Detailed evaluation of the Product Realization Process focusing on conceptual design, embodiment design, final design and prototyping is taught.
 Analysis of the design criteria for safety, ergonomics, environment, cost and sociological impact is covered.
 Periodic oral and written status reports are required.
 The course culminates in a comprehensive written report and oral presentation.
-Prerequisites: MEE majors: MEE 431L; CPE majors: ECE 431L and (2 of the following: ECE 334, CPS 444, ECE 340, CPS 356, ECE 449); ELE majors: ECE 431L and (2 of the following: ECE 401, ECE 415, ECE 333, ECE 334, ECE 340).
+Prerequisites: MEE majors: MEE 431L; CPE majors: ECE 431L and (2 of the following: ECE 334, ECE 340, CPS 356, ECE 449); ELE majors: ECE 431L and (2 of the following: ECE 415, ECE 334, ECE 340).

 MEE 437.
 Autonomous Systems.
 3 Hours